-UT ELECTRONIC CONTROLS 1194-250 CONTROL BOARD
+UT ELECTRONIC CONTROLS 1095-310 CONTROL BOARD (62-106321-01)

-- 1. Single Stage Operation - a.
-Control board "ONE" is on furnace connected to the thermostat. - b.
+- 1. Single Stage Operation - Control board "ONE" is on furnace connected to the thermostat. - b.
 The 24 VAC supply to both control boards must be in phase with each other. - c.
-Connect the "C," "W" and "TWIN" terminals to counterparts on each control. - d.
+Connect the "C," "G", "W2" and "TWIN" terminals to counterparts on each control. - d.
 Twinning is automatically detected when wire is connected to the twin terminal on both controls.
-If twinning is detected and then lost in the same power cycle, the furnace control will declare and display fault code 20 at the seven-segment display.

-See Figure 28 for twinning wire diagram for 1-stage thermostat.
-See Figure 29 for twinning wire diagram for 2-stage thermostat.
+If twinning is detected and then lost in the same power cycle, the furnace control will declare and display fault code 20 at the seven-segment display. - See Figure 28 for twinning wire diagram for 1-stage thermostat. - See Figure 29 for twinning wire diagram for 1-stage thermostat and times staging. - See Figure 30 for twinning wire diagram for a 2-stage thermostat.